Fiat X1/9: Eurosport

 Eurosport (UK) Ltd. is an X1/9 parts specialist that produced two kit variants commonly referred to as the full and bolt-on kits.
 The full kit was a contender to the Faran version and utilises wide replacement fibreglass moldings for the front and rear wings, together with front and rear integrated bumper sections.
 Side skirts completed the styling which featured Ferrari Testarossa style side air intake mouldings ahead of the rear wheels.
 The bolt-on kit in contrast featured replacement front and rear integrated bumper sections that were moulded to blend with the standard wings.
 This allowed the 1500 alloy bumpers to be substituted with ease and offer a more modern appearance.
 Side sill skirts were also included in the bolt-on kit.
 Both kits are still available today.

 Schult

 The Schult X1/9 kit was produced in Germany and could again be likened to have taken some inspiration from the Testarossa style, but with more angular lines.
-Current availability for the Schult conversion is unknown.

 The X1/9 Today

 UK

-In 2020, fewer than 300 X1/9s are road legal in the UK.
-There is, however, an active owners club and with over 1,000 registered SORN plenty of scope for this to increase.
-The club produces a quarterly magazine, attends and organises events, and provides advice on the maintenance of the car.
+As of 2022, 237 X1/9s are road legal in the UK.
+There is an active owners club and over 1,000 registered SORN.
+The club produces a quarterly magazine, attends and organises events, and provides car maintenance advice.

 USA and Canada

-While over 100,000 of the approximately 160,000 X1/9s produced by FIAT and Bertone were sold in the USA and Canada, a mere fraction of that number remain on the roads of those two countries.
-The latest available figures are from the fall of 2018, at which time 1,034 X1/9s were legally plated for road operation in the USA and 115 were legally plated for road operation in Canada.
+While over 100,000 of the approximately 160,000 X1/9s produced by Fiat and Bertone were sold in the USA and Canada, according to the latest available figures (from the Q3 of 2018), 1,034 X1/9s were legally plated for road operation in the USA and 115 were legally plated for road operation in Canada.